 5.4 BUOY HEALTH

-Buoy Health was built by a team of doctors and AI developers through the Harvard Innovation Laboratory.
+Buoy Health was built by a team of physicians and AI developers through the Harvard Innovation Laboratory.
 Trained on clinical data from more than 18,000 medical articles and journals, Buoy’s chatbot for medical diagnosis provides users with their likely diagnoses and accurate answers to their health questions.

 The medical chatbot matches users’ inquiries against a large repository of evidence-based medical data to provide simple answers.
 This medical diagnosis chatbot also offers additional med info for every symptom you input.